 - Jaundice (yellowing of the skin and the whites of your eyes)

 - Recent onset diabetes

 You can also learn more about the risk factors that impact your chances of developing pancreatic cancer by taking a brief ten question survey on the Pancreatic Cancer Action Network website.
 These risk factors include things like age, history of diabetes and other cancers, and genetics.

 Want to get involved?
 Help Raise Pancreatic Cancer Awareness!

 It’s easy to get involved this pancreatic cancer awareness month.
 Check out the resources provided on the Pancreatic Cancer Action Network website.

 The site provides information about the signs and symptoms of pancreatic cancer and a personal risk assessment.
 You can also use the site to contact Congress and be an advocate for pancreatic cancer research and awareness.

-Finally, don’t forget to wear purple on Saturday, November 21st in recognition of World Pancreatic Cancer Day.
+Finally, don’t forget to wear purple today, in recognition of World Pancreatic Cancer Day.